Skiing Basics

 Do I Need to Wax My Skis for Storage?
 Essential Tips

-Why Waxing Skis for Storage is Essential
+Why Waxing Skis for Storage Is Essential

 1. Prevent Oxidation